ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Background-Check Model

-In this model, an Attester sends Evidence to a Relying Party, which simply passes it on to a Verifier.
+In this model, an Attester conveys Evidence to a Relying Party, which simply passes it on to a Verifier.
 The Verifier then compares the Evidence against its Appraisal Policy, and returns an Attestation Result to the Relying Party.
 The Relying Party then compares the Attestation Result against its own